devendarpasula/connect-to-jenkins/README.md

 # connect-to-jenkins
-verifying the webhook trigger from github
+verifying the webhook trigger from github changes